adhiluphanna/deliciousrecipeh/content/post/870-recipe-of-perfect-slow-cooker-lamb-and-amp-root-veg-stew.md

-So that's going to wrap this up for this exceptional food slow cooker lamb &amp; root veg stew recipe.
+So that's going to wrap this up for this exceptional food slow cooker lamb & root veg stew recipe.
 Thank you very much for reading.
 I'm confident that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!